A historical article from 2000.

 My main work is homemaking —both in the sense of creating the pleasant, healthy physical space in which we live and in the sense of anchoring the disparate individuals who live here into the family unit that is our home in a much larger sense.
-I chose to leave interesting, well-paid work outside the home to be at home and be the primary caregiver for our three kids —with the support and encouragement of my partner, of course.
+I chose to leave interesting, well-paid work outside the home to be at home and be the primary caregiver for our three kids (with the support and encouragement of my partner, of course).
 We withdrew my daughter from public school in favor of educating her at home, and hope that someday we will be able to do the same with his children.
 We’ve had reactions of surprise, support, misunderstanding, and encouragement from various friends and family members.
-I hear from various professional contacts on a regular basis, and all of them seem to assume that surely this is a temporary thing.
+I hear from various professional contacts regularly, and all of them seem to assume that surely this is a temporary thing.
 Why wouldn’t I want to go back to work?
 Aren’t I bored?
 Wouldn’t I prefer to be out making money?

 |When you keep house, you use your head, your heart, and your hands together to create a home—the place where you live the most important parts of your private life.
 Housekeeping is an art: it combines intuition and physical skill to creat comfort, health, beauty, order and safety. —Cheryl Mendelson in Home Comforts|